jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/creation-behavior-of-commands-construct-drafts.md

 `<< interpretation >>`

+Seeming randomly referencing diamond members.

 It may be an idea that parameter references might all represent assignment calls.
-For instance that an object would be *assigned* to yet another variable after the the call executed.
-In contrast to that another interpretation might be that: a command object might still exist after it is executed, (output) parameters might still be referenced freely.
+In contrast to that another interpretation might be that: a command object might still exist after it is executed.
+(Output) parameters might still be referenced freely.
 For instance when a command creates a new object and returns it there may still be pointers to the command's returned object.

 #### More Ideas